Distance-Restricted Firefighting on Finite Graphs: Integer Programming Solutions

 \begin{conjecture} \end{conjecture}

-This conjecture is based on finding that the optimal solution for many small grids would save an $\frac{n}{4}$ by $\frac{n}{2}$ piece of the grid in the corner, thus saving one eighth of the grid.
-This strategy works for a grid of any size but it is yet to be shown that it is optimal as $n$ becomes large.

-It is also possible to extend this program to compute {\sc DPRMVS}.
+It would also be possible to extend this program to compute {\sc DPRMVS}; however the size of the program would grow much more quickly and as such we only give a high level overview.
 The idea is that for each pair of positions and each value of $d$ there is some finite set of `connectors', which are sets of vertices the firefighters can move through to get from one position to the other.
-By encoding all these connector sets for a pair of positions in a binary vector, and also encoding which of them contain a burning vertex in another vector, their dot product can encode whether or not any of the sets are unburnt.
-This is all doable using similar mapping techniques as with the linear program for computing {\sc DRMVS} and the connectors can be computed in polynomial time using a variation of Djikstra's algorithm~\cite{djikstra1959algorithm}.
+By encoding all these connector sets for a pair of positions in a binary vector, and also encoding which of them contain a burning vertex in another vector, their dot product can encode whether or not any of the sets are unburned.
+This can all be done using similar mapping techniques as with the linear program for computing {\sc DRMVS} and the connectors can be computed in polynomial time using a variation of Djikstra's algorithm~\cite{djikstra1959algorithm}.